Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Inflationary Universe and Evolution Equation of Spacetime Fluctuations

 A numerical solution of the equation of motion for the homogeneous component is shown in Fig.\ref{scale factor and H}.\footnote{ At the phase transition point, the running coupling constant and the third derivative of $H$ diverges, but the physical quantities such as $\rho$ remains finite.} The horizontal axis is a dimensionless time defined by $t=H_\D\tau$ (not to be confused with the coupling constant).
 The Hubble variable $H$ is obtained by solving the homogeneous equation (\ref{homogeneous equation in proper time}) with $B$ replaced by $\bar{B}$.
 The matter energy density $\rho$ is then obtained by substituting the result of $H$ into (\ref{energy conservation in proper time}).
 See Appendix B for details of the computation method.

-Well then, how is the low-energy spacetime after the phase transition described?
+We will now consider how the low-energy spacetime after the phase transition is described.
 In QCD, when the gluon action given by the second derivative disappears, the gluon dynamics disappears completely.
 Meanwhile, in quantum gravity, even if the fourth-derivative gravitational action disappears, the second-derivative Einstein-Hilbert action remains, which gives the kinetic term of the gravitational field at low energies.
 Thus, Einstein's theory of gravity appears as a low-energy effective theory.
-There, it is no longer appropriate to consider separately the conformal-factor field and the traceless tensor field, and a composite field in which they are tightly coupled becomes a new variable of the gravitational field.
+It is then no longer appropriate to consider separately the conformal-factor field and the traceless tensor field, and a composite field in which they are tightly coupled becomes a new variable of the gravitational field.
 The actual low-energy effective theory will be described by derivative expansions in the gravitational field with the Einstein-Hilbert action as the lowest order.
 According to this, the Hubble variable increases a little further after the phase transition, gains the e-foldings, and then oscillates and approaches the Friedmann solution rapidly, as shown in Fig.\ref{scale factor and H} (see \cite{hhy06} for details).